Why Pijul?

 </div>

-Note that this is different from change reordering: here, we apply A,
+Note that this differs from change reordering: here, we apply A,

 then B, then C, in the same order in both scenarios.